bullno1/bullno1.github.io/about/index.md

 # About me

-My name is Le Viet Bach (Bach is the given name).
+My birth name is Le Viet Bach (Bach is the given name).

 I am passionate about technology and game development.
 From the age of 14, I have made it my goal to become a professional game programmer.